holzhey/floh/README.md

 ## Using an emulator

 The game was developed on a Sharp Hotbit HB-8000 MSX 1 computer (manufactured at Brazil in 1985).
 You can use an emulator, i recommend the WebMSX one: https://webmsx.org/?MACHINE=MSX1&DISK=https://github.com/holzhey/floh/raw/master/floh.dsk
 Just use the provided URL and when ready type `load "a:floh.bas"`.
 Could be necessary to enter a date in order to boot the system, in this case just press the ENTER key.
+After loading is finished, type `run` to execute the game.

 ## Game logic